Operating daily during school holidays and weekends from September 2017 until April 2018.

 Double seakayaks (with rudder) – $40 per hour per boat ($70 for 2 hours)

-All prices include hire of kayak, paddle and safety equipment, pre-paddle safety briefing, map and paddling instruction.
+All prices include hire of kayak or SUP, paddle and safety equipment, pre-paddle safety briefing, map and paddling instruction.

 Guided kayak tours of Dunns Swamp depart at 9:00 am daily cost $50 per person.
 Duration is approximately 2 hours and includes hire of kayak, paddle and safety equipment, pre-paddle safety briefing and a guide for your tour who will provide paddling instruction and informative commentary about the fascinating nature and cultural history of the area.
 Bookings are recommended.
 Contact us to book kayak tours or hire at Ganguddy.
 Internet access is limited if we don’t respond straight away, please call Cindy or John for bookings 0439 936 480, or book tours online at Mudgee Region Tourism website.